Stephen Hsu

-Stephen Dao Hui Hsu (born 1966) is an American physicist, who has previously worked as a tech executive and a university administrator.
+Stephen Dao Hui Hsu (born 1966) is an American physicist, a startup founder, and a former university administrator.

 Early life and education

 Hsu was born and raised in Ames, Iowa.
 His father Cheng Ting Hsu (1923–1996), who was born in Wenling, Zhejiang, in what was then the Republic of China, was a professor of aerospace engineering at Iowa State University in Ames from 1958 to 1989.
 Stephen Hsu's mother was also originally from China, and Hsu had a grandfather who served as a general in the National Revolutionary Army of the Chinese Kuomintang government.
-At age 12, Hsu took his first college course, in computer science, and he took physics and mathematics courses at Iowa State while attending Ames High School.
+At age 12, Hsu took physics and mathematics courses at Iowa State while attending Ames High School.

 Hsu received a B.S. from the California Institute of Technology (Caltech) in 1986 at age 19, and a Ph.D. from the University of California, Berkeley in 1991.
 After his doctorate, he was a Harvard Junior Fellow and Superconducting Super Collider Fellow from 1991 to 1994.

 Career

 In 1995, he became an assistant professor at Yale University before moving to the University of Oregon in 1998, where he became a full professor of theoretical physics and director of the Institute of Theoretical Science.
 Hsu's research has focused on a number of areas in particle physics and cosmology, including phase transitions in the early universe, the ground state of quark matter at high density, black holes and quantum information, minimum length from quantum gravity, dark energy, and quantum foundations.

 In July 2012, Michigan State University named him vice president for research and graduate studies.
 At the time, Inside Higher Ed and Lansing State Journal described the appointment as controversial, due to Hsu's comments endorsing research into using genetic modification to increase human intelligence, and his blog posts describing human race categorization as biologically valid.

 On June 10, 2020, the MSU graduate student union began calling for Hsu to be removed from the administrative position.
 The MSU student association also called for his removal, and multiple petitions were circulated, including a counter-petition.
 As of June 17, petitions for removal had 700 and 470 signatures, while the counter petition had over 970 signatures.
 On June 19, 2020 MSU president Samuel L. Stanley announced that Hsu had resigned as vice president, returning to a tenured faculty position.
-Hsu made it clear that it was Stanley who requested his resignation, and that he did not agree with Stanley's decision.
+Hsu said that Stanley had requested his resignation, and that he did not agree with Stanley's decision.